Process Group

 Logistics

-All group meetings will be in-person in SE Portland (unfortunately the group location has no elevator and group attendance involves walking up stairs to get to the suite).
-I do not take or bill insurance for Interpersonal Process group (i.e., fee is paid out of pocket).
-Groups meet weekly for 90 minutes for 12-15 meetings and are capped at 6 or 7 members.
+Meet weekly for 90 minutes and are capped at 6 or 7 members.
 Groups are “closed” meaning once group starts additional members are not invited to join.
 The fee is $80** per group meeting.

 **There are a limited number of needs-based slots that are reduced fee and can include waiving background meeting costs.